manifold-systems/manifold/manifold-core-parent/manifold/README.md

     is the same a Java type.
     * **Zero startup time**.
 The dynamic compilation subsystem and other services exclusive to compilation are not present at runtime, therefore Manifold has ZERO impact on startup time.
     * **Footprint**.
-Since only runtime modules are distributed in this model, the resulting runtime footprint is more than 10x smaller than dynamic and mixed compilation models, which translates to faster downloads.
+Since only runtime modules are distributed in this configuration, the resulting runtime footprint is more than 10x smaller than dynamic and mixed configurations, which translates to faster downloads.
     * **Android**.
 Applications using Manifold statically fully support Android.
     * **Kotlin**.
 Applications using Manifold statically fully support Kotlin and other JVM languages.